top of page

 • A wide-open shell space that's basically just four walls and concrete

-Even if the square footage is the same, these spaces are not equal in terms of value, function, or cost.
+Even if the square footage is the same, these spaces differ significantly in terms of value, function, or cost.

 A Big Part of Commercial Rent Is "How Ready Is It?"

-A move-in-ready space that's already built out usually rents for more because it already has things like:
+A move-in-ready space that is already built out usually rents for more.
+This is because it includes:

-On the other hand, a lower-rent space usually means the tenant will need to do more work (and spend more money) to get it into the shape they want.
-Or they may accept the unit in as-is condition and pay a lower rate.
-Some tenants only need a "shell" (four walls and electricity) for something like an office, while a coffee shop would need major upgrades like a hood, refrigeration, and upgraded electrical.
+Conversely, a lower-rent space typically means the tenant will need to do more work and spend more money to get it into the desired shape.
+Some tenants may accept the unit in as-is condition and pay a lower rate.
+Others only need a "shell" (four walls and electricity) for something like an office.
+A coffee shop, however, would need major upgrades like a hood, refrigeration, and upgraded electrical.
 It all depends on the intended use.

 It's also important to remember that tenant improvements are often negotiable with a landlord.
-And if the build-out is going to take time before the space is actually usable, tenants may also negotiate for free rent during construction (often called rent abatement) so they're not paying full rent before they can open and generate income.
+If the build-out takes time before the space is usable, tenants may negotiate for free rent during construction (often called rent abatement).
+This way, they aren't paying full rent before they can open and generate income.

 Other factors that can affect rent include:

-If a space already has what a tenant needs, it can save considerable money and time, and that's usually reflected in the rent.
+If a space already has what a tenant needs, it can save considerable money and time.
+This is usually reflected in the rent.

 Seemingly Affordable Rent Can Get Expensive Fast

-This is where people get surprised.
-A more affordable space might seem like a win until you realize it requires permits, construction, and the associated costs.
+This is where many people get surprised.
+A more affordable space might seem like a win until you realize it requires permits, construction, and associated costs.

-Sometimes paying a little more for a space that's ready to go allows you to open sooner and avoid major upfront expenses.
-The key is to do your due diligence and decide what works best for your business: paying more over time for a move-in-ready space, or investing the time and energy upfront.
+Sometimes, paying a little more for a space that's ready to go allows you to open sooner and avoid major upfront expenses.
+The key is to do your due diligence.
+Decide what works best for your business: paying more over time for a move-in-ready space, or investing the time and energy upfront.

 Why CAM Might Be Different

-CAM is another area that can cause confusion.
-Unlike rent, CAM isn't income for the landlord; it's designed to cover shared operating expenses for the property, such as:
+CAM can also cause confusion.
+Unlike rent, CAM isn't income for the landlord.
+It is designed to cover shared operating expenses for the property, such as:

 • Parking lot maintenance